You have no items in your shopping cart.

 There is a tendency for vegans to scold and judge them.
 I can understand why is that, because it's outrageous, but nevertheless, I think we should leave them alone.
 Why?
 I'll explain.

 Imagine the vegan rainbow of the population.
 In one edge, there are vegans who don't do anything that is related, even indirectly, to the exploitation of animals.
 At the other end of the spectrum are people who don't know about veganism, never heard about veganism, think that we own all animals and that they were created to serve us, and that there is nothing wrong with slaughtering, raping, skinning, or simply molesting them for fun.

-I think that in order to create a more vegan world, we need to expose as many people as possible to this concept by positive of a positive and full of love.
-The reality of animals today is difficult and not simple at all, and as a natural, every injury that I see in an animal, from relief to the most difficult, pinches my heart and makes my stomach ache, but how would you enlist in something?
-If they would make you connect to and believe in Him, or would they scold you for taking part in it?
+I think that in order to create a more vegan world, we need to expose as many people as possible to this it by making a positive publicity, full of love and respect.
+The reality of animals today is difficult, and as a vegan, every harm that I see is made to an animal, no matter how small, pinches my heart and makes my stomach ache.
+But you have to ask yourself this: How would you have joined a cause or movement?
+Would you have joined if the people would make you connect to it and understand what you stand behind, or if they would scold you for taking part in it?

-Therefore, in my opinion, reprimanding those who take part, even at a partial level, or even as small as those made by Mittels Monday, is a mistake.
-They are close to the vegan part of the arch, and will come closer to it only through positive reinforcement.
-It is important to think about what we want to achieve and accordingly act - in the way that will bring us closer to the goal we set.
+Therefore, in my opinion, scolding those who take part, even if it's on a partial level, or even a small step like Meatless Monday, is a mistake.
+They are close to the vegan edge of the rainbow and will come closer to it only through positive reinforcement.
+It is important to think about what we want to achieve and act accordingly - in a way that will bring us closer to the goal we set.

-Be nice, and those close to veganism will be nicer
+Be nice, and to those who get closer to veganism, be even nicer.